-When revisiting these historic snaps, Long went beyond mere restoration.
+When revisiting these historic glass-plate photos, Long went beyond mere restoration.
 Photoshop has been employed to add details like birds, or lush flora and fauna.
 The results — exhibited at the Ballarat International Foto Biennale in 2015 — are surreal, surprising, and truly magical.

 Quoted in Mail Online from 2014, she said “I was free to create anything I wanted, making them beautiful and happy.
 Many of the images are post war so it was still a dark time for them.”
 In finding a positive visual narrative for the photos, she hoped to pay tribute to them in her own unique way.